inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 # Git and GitHub Conventions
+---
 #### Branch Names:
-> type(project)/summary
+> type/summary

-Branch names should be all lower letter and contain only "/", "-", "(", ")" as special characters.
+Branch names should be all lower case and contain only "/" and "-" as a special characters.
 Spaces between words should be replaced by the character "-".

 ##### type:
 - feat
 - fix
 - patch
+- remove

+##### summary:
+Always must be in present tense.
+Describes the changes made.

+#### Branch Examples:
+> feat/add-dropdown-bullets

+> fix/get-account-info-endpoint

+> patch/refactor-method-names

+> remove/unused-queries

+---

+#### Commit Names:
+> type(project): summary

+Commit names should be all lower case and contain only ":", "(", ")" as special characters.

+##### type:
+- feat
+- fix
+- patch
+- refactor
 - remove

 ##### project: